ros2/ros2_documentation/source/Installation/_Install-Types.rst

 **Binary packages** are for general use and provide an already-built install of ROS 2.
 This is great for people who want to dive in and start using ROS 2 as-is, right away.

-Linux users have two further options:
+Linux users have two options for installing binary packages:

 - Debian packages.
   A combination of syncs and patch releases.